Shazmeen45/Movie_Recommendation_System/README.md

 # Movie Recommendation System

-## About the Project
+## Project Overview

-This project is a movie recommendation system developed for Week 03 of the EncoderX AI/ML internship.
+This project is a simple movie recommendation system developed as part of the EncoderX AI/ML Week 03 task.

-The system recommends movies based on the similarity between their genres.
-A content-based filtering approach is used to generate the recommendations.
+The system recommends movies that are similar to a movie selected by the user.
+For this project, I used the MovieLens dataset and built a content-based recommendation system.

 ## Dataset

-The MovieLens dataset was used for this project.
+The MovieLens Latest Small dataset was used for this project.

+The main files used were:

+- movies.csv
+- ratings.csv

-The dataset contains movie information and user ratings.
-The movie data includes movie IDs, titles, and genres, while the ratings data includes user IDs, movie IDs, ratings, and timestamps.
+The movies data contains movie titles and genres, while the ratings data contains user ratings.

-Dataset: MovieLens Latest Small Dataset

 ## Data Preparation

-The following steps were performed:

-- Checked missing values
+The dataset was checked for missing values and duplicate records.

+For the movie data:

-- Removed records with missing movie titles or genres
+- Missing movie titles and genres were removed.
-- Checked duplicate records
+- Duplicate records were removed.
-- Selected relevant columns
-- Cleaned the genre information
+- Only the required movie columns were kept.
-- Prepared user-item interaction data
-- Created a user-item matrix
+- The genre separator was changed from `|` to spaces.

+User-item interaction data was also prepared from the ratings dataset.

-## Recommendation Method
+## Recommendation Approach

-Content-based filtering was used for the recommendation system.
+Content-Based Filtering was used for this project.

+The recommendation system compares movies based on their genre information.

-TF-IDF was used to convert movie genres into numerical features.
-Cosine similarity was then used to compare movies.
+TF-IDF was used to convert the movie genres into numerical features.
+Cosine similarity was then used to calculate the similarity between movies.

-The movies with the highest similarity scores are returned as recommendations.
+## Recommendation Example

+For example, when `Toy Story (1995)` was entered, the system recommended movies such as:

+- Antz (1998)
+- Toy Story 2 (1999)
+- Adventures of Rocky and Bullwinkle, The (2000)
+- Emperor's New Groove, The (2000)
+- Monsters, Inc. (2001)

 ## Evaluation

-The system was evaluated using Precision@5.
+The recommendation system was evaluated using Precision@5.

-A total of 10 movies were tested.
+The system was tested on 10 movies.

 Average Precision@5:

-**1.0**
+**1.00**

-The score is based on the relevance condition used in this project, where a recommended movie is considered relevant if it shares at least one genre with the selected movie.
+For this project, a recommendation was considered relevant when it shared at least one genre with the selected movie.

-## Demonstration
+## Demonstration Interface

-A simple Gradio interface was created for testing the recommendation system.
+A simple Gradio interface was created for the project.

-The user can enter a movie title and select the number of recommendations.
-The system then displays the recommended movies with their similarity scores.
+The user can enter a movie title and select the number of recommendations they want to receive.

+The interface then displays the recommended movies along with their similarity scores.

-## Technologies Used
+## Tools and Technologies

 - Python
+- Google Colab
 - Pandas
 - NumPy
 - Scikit-learn
-- TF-IDF
-- Cosine Similarity
 - Gradio
-- Google Colab
+- MovieLens Dataset

 ## Project Files

-- `Week_03_Movie_Recommendation_System.ipynb` - Complete project notebook
-- `README.md` - Project documentation

-## Result

-The recommendation system successfully generated movie recommendations and was tested through the Gradio interface.
+The main project notebook contains the complete implementation, including:

+- Dataset loading
+- Data preprocessing
+- User-item interaction preparation
+- TF-IDF feature extraction
+- Cosine similarity
+- Recommendation function
+- Evaluation
+- Gradio interface